-If you are using dried beans, they need to be soaked and picked over for stones prior to using.
+Dried Beans: If you are using dried beans to make chili, they need to be soaked and picked over for stones prior to using.
 Dried beans also need to be cooked carefully after soaking as their outer skin contains toxins, which are rendered harmless during the cooking process.

-Canned beans have already been cooked.
+Canned Beans: Beans in a can have already been cooked.
 The cloudy liquid found in canned beans is made up of mostly starch and salt, which can alter the taste of a dish.
 You should drain and rinse beans prior to using them, unless the recipe states otherwise.

-This easy 3 bean chili uses canned beans and requires draining and rinsing the beans prior to proceeding with the recipe.
+This easy 3 bean vegetarian chili uses canned beans and requires draining and rinsing the beans before adding them to the pot.